 ii Trends, developments and strategies

-The Antitrust Commission has shown substantial interest and focus on retail, which is evidenced in the supermarket investigation, leading to the discussion of the Supermarket Shelf Space Bill.
-Possible further Antitrust Commission involvement remains to be seen.
-Given current inflationary rates, it is quite likely that the Antitrust Commission will remain focused on these markets.
+The Antitrust Commission has shown substantial interest in the retail sector, which is evidenced by its supermarket investigation, leading to the approval of the Supermarket Shelf Space Bill; possible further Antitrust Commission involvement cannot be ruled out.
+Given current inflationary rates and the different measures undertaken by the Executive Branch because of covid-19, it is likely that the Antitrust Commission will remain focused on these markets.

-There are no state aid laws or regulations in Argentina; nor does the Antitrust Commission alanyse these issues.
+There are no state aid laws or regulations in Argentina, nor does the Antitrust Commission consider issues of this kind.

 According to the Antitrust Law, certain transactions are deemed to be economic concentrations when they result in the assumption of control of one or more companies by means of any of the following acts: